 4. Make sure you've got cash.

 It’s a good idea to have cash on you as many vendors along the route are cash-only.
 Plus, you might want to tip the cute go-go boys or your favorite drag queen that you spot on a float.
-So plan ahead with a stop at these ATMs near the beginning of the route:
+So plan ahead with a stop at these ATMs near the route of the March:

 5. Charge your battery for free at LinkNYC.

 Between the maps, the apps, the texts, the Facebook Live-ing and Instagramming, your phone will be working overtime.
-The last thing you want to see is the low battery warning pop-up in the middle of your fun.
-For a quick and free charge up, you can stop at one of the City’s new LinkNYC terminals, which offer USB ports—just be sure to bring a cable.
-Or you can plan in advance and buy a portable battery pack for $30, which is the equivalent of two charges.
+The last thing you want to see is a low-battery warning in the middle of your fun.
+For a quick and free charge up, stop at one of the City’s new LinkNYC terminals, which offer USB ports—just be sure to bring your own charging cable.
+Or you can plan in advance and buy a portable battery pack for $30, which holds the equivalent of two charges.

 6. Make sure to hydrate.